 In this paper, we studied the logic $\mu(\mathsf{U})$ .
 We introduced for that purpose the logic $\mu(\Diamond{\Gamma})$ as a technical tool in order to easily obtain completeness results for $\mu(\mathsf{U})$ .
-In [5], we used an even simpler trick to show that $\mu(\mathsf{U})$ satisfies uniform interpolation.
+In (5), we used an even simpler trick to show that $\mu(\mathsf{U})$ satisfies uniform interpolation.
 A number of other interesting logical properties of $\mu(\mathsf{U})$ remain to be investigated.
-In particular, we could examine counterparts of the Lös Tarski Theorem and of the Lyndon Theorem, which the full $\mu$ -calculus was shown in [1] to satisfy.
+In particular, we could examine counterparts of the Los Tarski Theorem and of the Lyndon Theorem, which the $\mu$ -calculus was shown in (1) to satisfy.

 The method that we used here in order to show completeness results could also be reused in other contexts.
-It could for instance be applicable to the extension of $\mu(U)$ with past tense operators or to $\mu$ -calculus on trees (either finite or infinite).
-It should be noted, though, that on trees, there is still no general consensus on the appropriate notion of stuttering and that it is questionable whether the "Until only" fragment and the stutter-invariant fragment of the $\mu$ -calculus actually coincide (see [6]).
+It could for instance be applicable to the extension of $\mu(U)$ with past tense operators or to the $\mu$ -calculus on trees (either finite or infinite).
+It should be noted, though, that on (especially infinite) trees, there is still no general consensus on the appropriate notion of stuttering and that it is questionable whether the "Until only" fragment and the stutter-invariant fragment of the $\mu$ -calculus actually coincide (see (6)).
+Still, the situation is simpler with respect to stuttering in the case of finite trees than in the case of infinite trees.
+A further generalization would be to consider finite game trees, which actually carry a bit more structure than plain finite trees.
+In the context of game equivalence, the notion of stuttering could indeed constitute an interesting alternative to the notion of bisimulation (for a discussion see (11)).